sourcevault/lazybindall/readme.md

 (`bindall` clone not shown)

 Its not difficult to see how this core operation applied to each module layer could quickly cause memory issues.
 APIs involving the DOM have large surface area for **each** document object
-(ie. onclick,onhover,onmouseover ...).
+(ie. onclick, onhover, onmouseover ...).

-There is something we notice when handling large APIs, that can give us clue as to how we can optimize - we *never* use **all** possible methods for each instance (Fig 3).
-The reason we expose large API surfaces in the first place is to expose all **possible** functionalities, so that it works under varied use, even as creator we do not expect complete method utilization at every use - this is where it pays to be lazy.
+There is something we notice when handling large APIs, that can give us clue as to how we can optimize - we *rarely* use **all** possible methods for each instance (Fig 3).
+The reason we expose large API surfaces is to expose all **possible** functionalities, so that it works under varied use, even as creator we do not expect complete method utilization at every use - this is where it pays to be lazy.

 ![](images/many2.jpg)
-**Fig 3** - In practice most methods calls will be sparsely distributed - `bindall` makes more sense for small APIs with dense use, however lazy binding works in both cases.
+**Fig 3** - In practice most methods calls will be sparsely distributed - `bindall` makes more sense for small APIs with dense use, while lazy binding allocates memory only when required.

 What we could do instead of an eagar `bindall` is to only `bind` when our function leaves the comfort of its parent object.